BenTho-Uni/cmake-mpi-test/README.md

 ## Usage

-Make a build forlder, change to it and call cmake to above files.
+Make a build folder, change to it and call cmake to above files.
 ```
 mkdir build
 cd build